+IV.
 REGIONAL MARKET TRANSFORMATION

 Avista's local energy efficiency portfolio seeks to influence customers to purchase cost-effective energy efficiency products and services through a combination of incentives, awareness, and addressing barriers to adoption.
-The local Energy Efficiency Portfolio is intended to be permanent in nature, with the understanding that the specific programs and eligibility criteria will be revised over time in recognition of the changing marketplace, technologies, and economics.
-Though these efforts can, and often do, create permanent changes in how customers make energy choices, it is generally not feasible for Avista to design local programs to influence markets that are often regional or national in scale.
+The local energy efficiency portfolio is intended to be permanent in nature, with the understanding that the specific programs and eligibility criteria will be revised over time in recognition of the changing marketplace, technologies, and economics.
+Though these efforts can, and to a degree do, create permanent changes in how customers make energy choices, it is generally not feasible for Avista to design local programs so as to influence markets that are often regional or national in scale.

-Market transformation consists of defined interventions occurring for a finite period of time, utilizing strategically selected approaches to influence the energy market (customer, trade allies, manufacturers or combinations thereof) followed by an exit strategy.
+Market transformation is an alternate approach to those markets and are defined interventions occurring for a finite period of time, utilizing strategically selected approaches to influence the energy market (customer, trade allies, manufacturers or combinations thereof) followed by an exit strategy.
 Successful market transformations permanently change the trajectory of markets in favor of more cost-effective energy efficiency choices, well beyond the termination of the active intervention.